mmesiti/git-collaborative/content/merge-tooling.md

 before making a pull request
 (in this case,
-there are lower chances for conflicts because we are not joining two sets of changes together, we are just changing the way a set of change is partitioned into commits).
+there are lower chances for conflicts because we rebase on a commit that is already an ancestor of the current branch, e.g. `git rebase -i HEAD~3`).

 It is possible to perform the following actions on any commit in the range: